Summary

 Rotavirus vaccine

-The rotavirus vaccine is delivered by mouth (oral) and is made up of two separate doses given at two and four months of age.
+The rotavirus vaccine is delivered by mouth and is made up of 2 separate doses given at 2 and 4 months of age.
 To ensure effectiveness, it is important that the vaccine is given as close to these ages as possible.
-The first dose can be given from six weeks of age.
+The first dose can be given from 6 weeks of age.

-If a baby has not received the first dose by 14 weeks and six days of age, they should not receive any doses of the vaccine.
-A baby who started but has not finished the rotavirus vaccine and is older than 24 weeks and six days should not have any further doses.
+If a baby has not received the first dose by 14 weeks and 6 days of age, they should not receive any doses of the vaccine.
+A baby who started but has not finished the rotavirus vaccine and is older than 24 weeks and 6 days should not have any further doses.

 The oral rotavirus vaccine is given at the same time as other free vaccines in the National Immunisation Program.
 No special diet or dietary restrictions are required before or after vaccination.

-Giving the rotavirus vaccine to older children (‘catch-up’ vaccination) is not recommended because the safety and effectiveness of the oral rotavirus vaccine have not been confirmed in older children.
+Giving the rotavirus vaccine to older children (‘catch-up’ vaccination) is not recommended because the safety and effectiveness of the oral rotavirus vaccine has not been confirmed in older children.

 Before rotavirus immunisation